PlatformLab/Arachne/README.md

 level, and performing coarse-grained core allocation at operating system level.

-Under this approach, the kernel needs not preemptively multiplex between threads without any awareness of what the application is doing, avoiding the overheads of slow context switches, priority inversion, and cache pollution from the threads of other processes.
+Under this approach, the kernel needs not preemptively multiplex between threads without any awareness of what the application is doing.
+This enables us to avoid the performance degradations caused by slow context switches, priority inversion, and cache pollution from the threads of other processes.

 ## What is Arachne?